noobaa/noobaa-core/docs/non_containerized_NSFS.md

 ## NSFS Certificate

-Non containerized NSFS certificate location is configured in system.json file under the property `nsfs_ssl_cert_dir` and the path should contain SSL files tls.key and tls.crt.
+Non containerized NSFS certificates/ directory location will be under the config_root path.
+The certificates/ directory should contain SSL files tls.key and tls.crt.
 System will use a cert from this dir to create a valid HTTPS connection.
 If cert is missing in this dir a self-signed SSL certificate will be generated.
-Make sure the path mentioned in `nsfs_ssl_cert_dir` is valid before running nsfs command, If the path is invalid then cert flow will fail.
+Make sure the path to certificates/ directory is valid before running nsfs command, If the path is invalid then cert flow will fail.

-Non containerized NSFS allow nonsecure HTTP connection only when `allow_http` in system.json is true.

 ## Log and Logrotate
 Noobaa logs are configured using rsyslog and logrotate.
 RPM will configure rsyslog and logrotate if both are already running.